 How to Get to Morro Bay, CA?

-Located along California state Route 1, Morro Bay is a few hours’ drive time from Interstate 5 to the east.
+Located along California State Highway 1, Morro Bay is situated halfway between Los Angeles and San Francisco, about a 3.5-hour drive along Highway 101.
 The nearest airport is San Luis Obispo County Regional Airport (SBP) about 19 miles to the southeast.
-The airport offers flights on Alaska Airlines, American Eagle, Contour Airlines and United Express and flies to nine cities.
+The airport offers direct flights on Alaska Airlines, American Eagle, Contour Airlines and United Express and flies to nine cities.

 Company Name: Morro Bay Tourism